 Traders with larger capital usually chose the platforms with the lowest fees combined with a history of successful growth and no breach records.
 Nevertheless, all of the four platforms offer a good environment for trading depending on your preferences.
-Knowing the fee of a platform can help you to calculate correctly your profits, for example on PrimeXBT you can read here.
+Knowing the fee of a platform can help you to calculate correctly your profits, for example, on PrimeXBT you can read here to understand more.

 Traders with larger capital usually chose the platforms with the lowest fees, combined with a history of successful growth and no security breaches.